demisto/content/Packs/RunZero/Integrations/RunZero/README.md

-RunZero integration for XSOAR.
+RunZero integration for XSOAR. runZero is a network discovery and asset inventory platform that uncovers every network in use and iden`tifies every device connected–without credentials.
+ Scan your network and build your asset inventory in minutes.
-This integration was integrated and tested with version xx of RunZero
+This integration was integrated and tested with version 3.3.0 of RunZero

 ## Configure RunZero on Cortex XSOAR